maded2/plotng/README.md

 - TargetDirectory : list destination directories / drives.
 The server process will choose the next directory path on the list and wraps to the beginning when it reaches the end.
 - StaggeringDelay : when the TargetDirectory wraps to the beginning, it will delays the next plot create by the specified minutes.
 - ShowPlotLog : shows the last 10 lines of the plot logs in the server log output.
+- DiskSpaceCheck : check if destination directories have enough disk space to hold a new plot (only tested on Linux, may not work on MacOS / Windows)

 Please note PlotNG now skips any destination directory which have less than 105GB is space.